ThDilos/ThDilos.Fox.Expanded/README.md

 	**ThTrackers**

 	Provides trackers to support Passive Skill 4 Timidity++.
-	This power is granted by it, with source "thorigins:global".
+	This power is granted by it, with source "thorigins:foxes".
 	This power still follows you even you no longer a lightning fox origin, you can do /power remove @s thorigins:thtrackers to remove it.
+ 	This power is shared by the foxes origin, so your trackers are saved upon switching forms.

 -Hidden Skill 3&4
 	**ThTransform_2** & **ThTransformCD**
 	Provides support to transform back to the red fox.

-	ThTransformCD is granted by ThTransform_2, with source "thorigins:global".
+	ThTransformCD is granted by ThTransform_2, with source "thorigins:foxes".
-	These power still follow you even you no longer a Red fox origin and will not work, you can do /power revokeall @s thorigins:global to remove them, including the Hidden Skill 2.
+	These power may still follow you even you no longer a lightning fox origin and will not work, you can do /power revokeall @s thorigins:foxes to remove them, including the Hidden Skill 2.

 **Since the 3 hidden skills are granted via commands, stuff may break.
 In that case, I have written a function for you to revoke them all and reset:**